sni/grafana-pnp-datasource/README.md

 ### Queries

 Simply select host, service and label in the query editor.
-Regular expressions are supported in the host and service field by add slashes like `/.*/`.
+Regular expressions are supported in the host and service field by adding slashes like `/.*/`.

 ### Variables

 You may use the following variables in the alias field

-    - $tag_host: will be replace with the hostname
+    - $tag_host: will be replaced with the hostname
-    - $tag_service: will be replace with the service name
+    - $tag_service: will be replaced with the service name
-    - $tag_label: will be replace with the label
+    - $tag_label: will be replaced with the label

 ### Development